 Chronic Pain and Cannabis Treatment

-The Centers for Disease Control and Prevention (CDC) released chronic pain statistics in 2018, noting in 2016, up to 20.4% of Americans suffered from chronic pain, and up to 8% had high-impact chronic pain.
+The Centers for Disease Control and Prevention (CDC) released chronic pain statistics in 2018, noting that in 2016, up to 20.4% of Americans suffered from chronic pain, and up to 8% had high-impact chronic pain.
 There are several symptoms of chronic pain.
 The most notable include insomnia, fatigue, joint and muscle aches, burning discomfort, loss of stamina, anxiety, and depression, reports Healthline.

-The last symptom of depression is so prevalent the journal PAIN conducted a 2016 study, citing up to 60.8% of chronic pain patients studied reported distress.
+The last symptom of depression is so prevalent that the journal PAIN conducted a 2016 study, citing that up to 60.8% of chronic pain patients studied reported distress.
 “The total cost to society, including indirect costs of pain due to lower economic productivity, was estimated at $560-$635 billion—greater than the cost of heart disease, cancer, or diabetes,” reports PAIN.

 Cannabinoids and Chronic Pain

-Aside from the painful symptoms, the CDC reports that chronic pain is directly linked to mobile restriction in daily tasks, addiction to opioids, anxiety, and depression, and reduced quality of life.
-Journal Health Affairs reported in 2017 that after researching state registry data of medical cannabis qualifying conditions, chronic pain was the most “historically” qualifying condition for use, with up to 64.5% licensed patients confirming it successfully relieved their discomfort.
+Aside from the painful symptoms, the CDC reports that chronic pain is directly linked to mobile restriction in daily tasks, addiction to opioids, anxiety, depression, and reduced quality of life.
+The journal Health Affairs reported in 2017 that after researching state registry data of medical cannabis qualifying conditions, chronic pain was the most “historically” qualifying condition for use, with up to 64.5% licensed patients confirming it successfully relieved their discomfort.

-A 2019 Healthline report confirmed most patients who have chronic pain admit to using medical cannabis to relieve it, explicitly citing the University of Michigan School of Medicine research fellow Dr. Kevin Boehnke on the matter.
-“Given the context of the opioid epidemic and the consistent observational studies that report medical cannabis patients substituting cannabis for pain medications, we now have a better sense of how widespread that practice and rationale maybe,” said Dr. Boehnke.
+A 2019 Healthline report confirmed that most patients who have chronic pain admit to using medical cannabis to relieve it, explicitly citing the University of Michigan School of Medicine research fellow Dr. Kevin Boehnke on the matter.
+“Given the context of the opioid epidemic and the consistent observational studies that report medical cannabis patients substituting cannabis for pain medications, we now have a better sense of how widespread that practice and rationale may be,” said Dr. Boehnke.